 On the first example, we have a cold bed, you can see the red area which the nozzle has just passed by, and the heat it leaves behind, this is likely to cause warping.

 On the second example, with the heated bed, we can see that the printed part is also hot, this will reduce the contraction and expansion forces because the temperature difference is lower (ΔT), this part is not likely to have issues with warping.

 Now that you understood why a proper bed heat distribution matters, i’ll take as example the famous MK2 Heated bed

 RepRap MK2 | $14 – 18

-The MK2 Heated bed is by far the most used heated bed on the DIY community, it is an printed circuit board heated bed, which has the advantage of being capable of handling 12 or 24v just by changing the wires position.
+The MK2 Heated bed is the most used heated bed by the DIY community.
+It is an printed circuit board heated bed which has the advantage of being capable of handling 12 or 24v, you just need to change the wires position.

 Bed dimensions: 200×200 mm (heated area)

 The Mk2 is a the best and cheapest bed and you should consider it.
 The heat distribution is indeed fair. for a naked bed.
 But keep in mind.
 If you are considering to print something with the maximum allowed size (200×200), The warping propensity is bigger, since there will be a great temperature difference.

 If you don’t want to replace your current heated-bed, there are a lot of workarounds, but the two best are: